The average cost of an estate clean-out is $1,250

 Bringing in experts to price valuable items

-According to the American Society of Estate Liquidators, you can expect an estate clean-out professional to charge between 35% and 40% commission out of the gross proceeds of your estate sale.
+You can expect an estate clean-out professional to charge between 35% and 40% commission out of the gross proceeds of your estate sale.
 When selling your items, a pro will organize, sort, price, professionally display, and take care of the public sale.

 Additional services and fees for unsold items include packing and removing excess items via donation or junk removal and taking higher-tier items to another location for sale.

-If you choose to donate large items, such as furniture, you can expect to pay around $100 for a charity to pick them up.
-Otherwise, you can expect to pay an hourly fee for an estate clean-out pro to pack up your items and transport them to a donation center.
+If you choose to donate large items, such as furniture, you can expect to pay $100 for a charity to pick them up.
+Otherwise, you can expect to pay an hourly fee for an estate clean-out pro to pack your items and transport them to a donation center.

 You can expect to pay between $50 and $150 to remove large appliances like refrigerators and freezers.
 Because these items include ozone-depleting freon gases, they require special hazardous waste pickup and recycling.

-You can expect to pay between $50 and $500 or more for electronic and hazardous waste removal.
+You can expect to pay between $50 and $500 for electronic and hazardous waste removal.
 Many junk removal companies charge extra to remove and properly recycle electronics, latex paint, fluorescent light bulbs, televisions, and computers.

 Prices for these items depend on the location within your estate, how many things you have, and how heavy the items are.
 Expect to incur more charges for additional labor, staircases, special equipment, and any other specialty disposal fees for chemicals.